rubayet211/React_Image_Gallery/README.md

 **How to Use:**
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Run the application with `npm start`.
+3. Run the application with `npm run dev`.
 4. Explore the Pixabay Image Gallery, search for images, and delve into detailed image information.

 **Contributions:**